The Creativity of Text-to-Image Generation: Introduction

-This paper expounds on the nature of human creativity prevalent in the sub-culture of text-based generative art.
-When creating text-based generative art, users cede control (in part) to artificial intelligence (AI) \cite{galanter_generative.pdf}.
-Consequently, the human creativity in text-based generative art lies not in the end product (i.e., the digital image), but arises from the interaction of humans with the AI and the resulting practices that evolve from this interaction (e.g., prompt engineering).
-For instance, image-level and portfolio-level curation are important practices relating to the process of text-based generative art.
-The practices are shaped and informed by a growing ecosystem of community-driven resources and tools.
-Online communities are an important factor influencing the human creativity of text-based generative art.
+This paper expounds on the nature of human creativity prevalent in the sub-culture of text-to-image art (sometimes referred to as ``AI art'' or ``generative art'' \cite{boden2009.pdf,galanter_generative.pdf} within the online community)).
+When creating art from text, practitioners cede control (in part) to artificial intelligence~(AI)~\cite{galanter_generative.pdf}.
+Consequently, the human creativity in text-to-image synthesis lies not in the end product (i.e., the digital image), but arises from the interaction of humans with the AI and the resulting practices that evolve from this interaction (e.g., ``prompt engineering'').
+For instance, image-level and portfolio-level curation are important practices relating to the process of text-to-image generation.
+These novel creative practices are shaped and informed by a growing ecosystem of community-driven resources and tools.
+In particular, online communities and online resources are factors with growing importance influencing the human creativity involved in text-to-image generation.

-In summary, the paper makes the following contributions: \begin{itemize} \item We sketch a case (with two exemplary scenarios) in which the popular product-based operationalization of creativity fails to measure the human creativity involved in text-based generative art. \item Using Rhodes's four P framework \cite{4P}, we expound on the nature of human creativity involved in text-based generative art.
-The elaboration places special focus on the iterative and interactive practice of prompt engineering. \item We highlight image-level and portfolio-level curation as two important factors involved in the creative process of text-based generative art. \item Online communities and resources are another important factor affecting the human creativity of text-based generative art.
-We provide an outline of five different roles taken by members in the text-based generative art community. \item Last, we discuss the practical challenges of evaluating the creativity of text-based generative art and outline opportunities for future research. \end{itemize}
+This paper makes the following contributions: \begin{itemize} \item A case in which the popular product-based operationalization of creativity fails to measure the human creativity involved in text-to-image generation is exemplified. \item Rhodes' four P framework~\cite{4P} is used to expound on the nature of human creativity involved in text-to-image generation.
+Special focus is placed on the iterative and interactive practice of ``prompt engineering'' and the online community of practitioners of this novel creative practice. \item Image-level and portfolio-level curation are highlighted as two important creative practices involved in the creative process of text-to-image generation. \end{itemize} Additionally, attention is pointed to the growing importance of communities in the emerging ecosystem of text-to-image generation as a catalyst for creativity and learning.
+Online communities and resources are important factors affecting the human creativity of text-to-image art.
+An outline of five different roles taken by members in the AI art community is provided.
+Finally, the practical challenges of evaluating the creativity of images synthesized with text-to-image generation systems are discussed and an outline of opportunities for future research is provided.